 While Ellen is the owner of the business, she relies on her family to help with the renovations and work in the shop during the season.
 Her parents, Marla Adamson Barber and Kevin Barber, as well as her grandparents, have been big supporters, and she is grateful for their help.

-Her customers are from all over the North Shore, as well as travellers visiting or passing through.
+Her customers are from all over the North Channel, as well as travellers visiting or passing through.
 She has had customers from countries like Finland, Germany, and really from all over the world.
 She boasts that her shop is the perfect place to stop.
 There is lots of parking along the highway and the waterfront park is right across the road.
 Future plans are to add outside seating and a deck.

 Ellen has made a big career change; from helping people deal with the most difficult time of their lives, to the happiness and delight of serving ice cream.
 What could be more opposite than that?
 As Ellen says, “Because everyone deserves a good ice-cream cone”.
 I agree Ellen!